Skip to content

 • Listen to and empathise with young people, respect and value their thoughts and feelings and take their wishes into consideration;

-• Choose your battles- does it really matter, could this be addressed another way, accept the young person’s difficulties;
+• Choose your battles - does it really matter?
+Could this be addressed another way;

-• Look for things that are going well, or any step in the right direction, and appropriately praise it.
+• Look for things that are going well, or any step in the right direction, and appropriately praise/acknowledge them.
 Make sure that young people are aware of the things that they have done well.
-This should involve prompt verbal feedback, along with clear recording in the young person’s file;
+This should involve prompt verbal feedback;

 • Where necessary, manage conflict, maintain constructive dialogues and react appropriately if challenged by a young person such as using a sense of humour to de-escalate a situation;

-• Space and privacy- be respectful of a young person’s space and time.
+• Show respect by giving privacy to a young person’s space and time.

-It is expected that given the assessed needs and level of independence, autonomy, and responsibility of young people in supported lodgings placements - restraint would not be necessary in this provision.
+It is expected that - given the assessed needs and level of independence, autonomy, and responsibility of young people in supported accommodation - restraint would not be necessary in this provision.
 Restraint includes physical restraint techniques that involve using force or restricting liberty of movement.
-Even though the use of restraint in supported lodgings is expected to be extremely rare and exceptional in nature, training may, in some cases, also extend to the use of safe restraint practices.
+Even though the use of restraint in supported accommodation is expected to be extremely rare and exceptional in nature, training may, in some cases, also extend to the use of safe restraint practices.

 Please see Restrictive Physical Intervention and Restraint